situmtech/situm-ios-swift-getting-started/README.md

 ### Step 2: Set API Key

 Now that you have correctly configured your Swift project, you can start writting your application's code.
 All you need to do is introduce your credentials.
-You can do that in your _AppDelegate.swift_ file.
+You can do that in your "AppDelegate.swift" file.
 There are two ways of doing this:

 ##### Using your email address and APIKEY.

 This is the recommended option and the one we have implemented in this project.
-You´ll find the function in your _AppDelegate.swift_ file, just add the line to set your credentials.
+You will find the function in your "AppDelegate.swift" file, just add the line to set your credentials.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {